 Those ranges are wide for a reason.
 The honest answer is that no two AI projects cost the same, because no two businesses have the same data, the same systems, or the same definition of “good enough.”
 Below, I’ll break down exactly what drives the price up or down so you can budget with confidence—whether you work with us or someone else entirely.

 When someone asks “how much does AI cost?” it’s a bit like asking “how much does a house cost?”
-A one-bedroom flat in Sheffield and a five-bedroom house in Kensington are both “houses,” but they’re not in the same universe financially.
+A studio apartment and a five-bedroom family home are both “houses,” but they’re not in the same universe financially.

 AI projects work the same way.
 A straightforward document processing tool that extracts data from invoices is a fundamentally different build from a real-time fraud detection system that processes millions of transactions across multiple data sources.
 The technology stack, data engineering, testing rigour, compliance requirements, and integration complexity are all different.